kavikat/sup/README.md

 ## Sup?

-Sup? is a reccomendation engine chatbot.
+Sup is a reccomendation engine chatbot that connects you with the most happening "buzzing" venues in your locale.

 ### How It Works

-Start a conversation with sup as simply as sending the word "sup" through one of the channels (SMS,FB Messenger) & the bot will inquire which location you are looking for and see if there are any buzzing venues.
+Start a conversation with sup is as easy as sending the word "sup" through one of the available channels (SMS,FB Messenger).
+The Sup? bot will inquire which location you are looking for and let you know if there are any buzzing venues that you might want to check out.

 #### Channels: